 In order to investigate the man and uncover the details of his vision changes, the researchers used cutting-edge techniques including adaptive optics (AO) and optical coherence tomography (OCT).

 AO allows clinicians to study the microscopic structures of the eye in living tissue in real-time.
 It makes it possible to view the individual rods and cones of the retina.
-AO has already led to significant improvements in our understanding of how the retina functions.
+AO has already led to

 OCT, first used to image a retina in a live animal in the 1990s, allows physicians to view the retina in cross-section, giving a clear picture of its layered structure.
 Today, it is used to help diagnose conditions such as glaucoma and diabetic retinopathy.